myiKim/myiKim/README.md

-- 👋 Hi, I’m @myiKim, a Machine Learning enthusiast.
+- 👋 Hi, I’m @myiKim, I have a deep passion for Machine Learning and its applications, particularly in the realm of animation algorithms.
+I am constantly exploring ways to leverage deep learning techniques to create more natural and realistic animations.
 - 👀 I’m currently interested in and work on ..
 - - Animation algorithms with the assistance of Deep Neural Networks: I'm particularly focused on utilizing deep learning techniques to enhance animation in a more natural and realistic manner.
 - - Generative Models (Image) such as GANs, VAEs, Diffusion models, etc.